 If you are a Renault diesel car owner, you can apply for a diesel compensation claim if your vehicle is on the list of affected models.
 Cars bought or leased from 2009 to 2017 are eligible.
 You can search online vehicle registration checkers.

-Scout for a team of solicitors that is highly qualified and experienced to handle emissions lawsuits.
+I scouted for a team of highly qualified solicitors experienced in handling emissions lawsuits.
 There are emission compensation experts who can help you claim your Renault diesel car.
-Most firms offer their services on a “No Win-No Fee” arrangement so, if you lose the lawsuit, you do not pay them anything.
+Most firms offer their services on a “No Win-No Fee” arrangement, sot; you do not pay them anything if you lose the lawsuit.
 If you do win, though, there is a chance that you get back 100% of the cost of your vehicle.
 Your chosen solicitor will take 20-35% of the damages paid to you as your payment to them.
+Contact emissions.co.uk for your Renault emission claim to charge the car manufacturer for any damages and health issues the air pollution from excessive NOx emissions may have caused you and your family.